lisa-gm/pyINLA/install.md

 As this generalization is not always possible, we provide a simplified procedure for several supercomputing infrastructure (made of different hardware), with the goal of rendering the installation experience of DALIA on a new cluster as easy as possible.

 ## Purpose
+A base `conda` environment for DALIA is provided in the `dalia/envs` directory.
+This environment contains all the Python packages on wich DALIA relies.
+Are not included in this environment the hardware-specific packages (e.g. CuPy for GPU-compute), these packages can be installed as extensions of the provided base environment.

-Several `conda` environments are provided in the `dalia/envs` repository.
-These environments are being used for the CI/CD pipelines of DALIA on the respective clusters and are also available for users to quickly setup DALIA on these clusters.
+This environment is being used for the CI/CD pipelines of DALIA on the respective clusters and is also available for users to quickly setup DALIA on these clusters or any other machine.

 ## Supported Clusters
-We currently use three different cluster for the testing and development of DALIA:
+We currently use three different clusters for the testing and development of DALIA:

 | Organization | Cluster | Arch                              | Description                                                    | Memory                     | Nodes                        |
 | ------------ | ------- | --------------------------------- | -------------------------------------------------------------- | -------------------------- | ---------------------------- |